eroshiva/trade-show-poc/README.md

 ## Development prerequisites
 To install development prerequisites, run `make deps`.
 It will install all necessary plugins for code generation.
+Consequently you can start the PoC by running `make poc`.
+> You need to have [`helm` installed](https://helm.sh/docs/intro/install/) in your local environment.

+Also, if you want to use a helper CLI utility, you can use `make run-cli-*` targets.
+Prior to that, enable port-forwarding with `kubectl`, otherwise, requests won't reach the target.
+You can do so by running following command:
+> kubectl -n monitoring-system port-forward <network-device-monitoring-POD-NAME> 50051:50051

 ## Running the demo